Policeman suspended for pointing rifle at protester in Missouri

 "There are other ways to stop people if you feel you are in danger than shooting them," said Linda Gladson, 63, a white resident of St. Louis who has spent 20 years as an urban planner in the city.

-"We need to stop using lethal force as a first option," she said, standing outside the St. Louis County Justice Center on Wednesday holding a homemade sign that read: "Taser Then Talk!!!"
+"We need to stop using lethal force as a first option," she said, standing outside the St. Louis County Justice Centre on Wednesday holding a homemade sign that read: "Taser Then Talk!!!"

 The fatal shooting sparked concerns about a possible escalation of public anger in the aftermath of the Brown slaying, but as of late on Wednesday had yet to measurably add to the overall level of prevailing tension in the area.